spences10/scottspence.com/posts/2020/07/17/my-second-brain-zettelkasten/index.md

 configure your daily notes location and it has a super nice graph view.

-This experience felt a lot like working in VSCode, but it wasn't VSCode! 😬
+This experience felt a lot like working in VS Code, but it wasn't VS Code! 😬

-I'm very comfortable with editing Markdown in VSCode and felt a bit cheated when I couldn't select a tab or move lines around.
+I'm very comfortable with editing Markdown in VS Code and felt a bit cheated when I couldn't select a tab or move lines around.

 ## Foam

 So, Foam!
-[Foam is a VSCode extension] that enables the features of Obsidian but with the editing power of VSCode, so no brainier, right?
+[Foam is a VS Code extension] that enables the features of Obsidian but with the editing power of VS Code, so no brainier, right?

 Foam are the first to admit that [things may be a little rough] as it's still in preview.
-But I _really_ like working with my Markdown in VSCode so I'm prepared for the teething issues.
+But I _really_ like working with my Markdown in VS Code so I'm prepared for the teething issues.

 There's a [super welcoming Discord] to join and talk to other users and the developers.

-With my new liberated data from Notion and RoamResearch I'm in the process of working through all this data which is easy to visualise with the VSCode file explorer and built in graph view of Foam.
+With my new liberated data from Notion and RoamResearch I'm in the process of working through all this data which is easy to visualise with the VS Code file explorer and built in graph view of Foam.

 The Foam graph view is still a WIP so I'm referring to Obsidian to check that out for now.